hedinfaok/lap-docker/_docs/general/common-mysql-usage.md

 Connecting to MySQL
 ----------

+*The default MySQL username and password are both "user"*

 1. [Access bash within the LAP Docker container]({{ site.baseurl }}/lap-docker/docs/general/accessing-docker-bash/)
 2. Open a connection to the MySQL container by running `mysql -u user -puser -h db`